Distributions in CFT II. Minkowski Space: Conclusions

 An important problem is to extend our results to $(n > 4)$-point functions.
 As we discuss in App.\ \ref{OShigher}, even deriving the OS axioms might require some strengthening of the OPE axiom.
 Another interesting possibility is to formulate Euclidean CFT axioms as OS axioms supplemented with a very weak form of the OPE (for example, asymptotic OPE in Euclidean space).
 This is perhaps less attractive, since it is desirable to formulate CFT axioms directly in terms of the CFT data (scaling dimensions and OPE coefficients).
 However, it will still be interesting to establish an equivalence between OS+(weak OPE axiom) and (possibly a stronger version of) our Euclidean CFT axioms, perhaps using arguments similar to those of {\cite{Mack:1976pa}}.
 Once OS axioms are established, it is likely that a strategy similar to that of the present paper can be pursued to establish Wightman axioms, using a comb-like OPE channel.

-{In this paper we only considered Wightman functions, but in practice one often needs time-order Minkowski correlators.
+In this paper we only considered Wightman functions, but in practice one often needs time-ordered Minkowski correlators.
 Textbook definition of time-ordered correlators involves multiplying Wightman functions by $\theta$-functions implementing time ordering.
 Since Wightman functions are in general distributions, this definition does not make rigorous sense at coincident points.
 As a matter of fact, time-ordered correlators have not been rigorously defined just from Wightman axioms alone (see e.g.\ {\cite{bogolubov2012general}}, p.505) in a general QFT.
 In a general QFT setting, it is known that defining time-ordered Minkowski correlators is closely related to defining Euclidean correlators at coincident points {\cite{Eckmann:1979vq}}.
-In the future, it would be interesting to construct time-ordered CFT Minkowski correlators as distributions just from Euclidean CFT axioms.}
+In the future, it would be interesting to define time-ordered CFT Minkowski correlators as distributions just from Euclidean CFT axioms.\footnote{Time-ordered Minkowski correlators are expected to be to some extent ambiguous at coincident points, just as the Euclidean correlators.
+For external CFT operators of non-integer external dimension one may choose to fix this ambiguity imposing scale invariance.
+Ambiguity will remain for external fields of integer dimensions, like the stress tensor.}

 A more ambitious goal is to understand the relationship of CFT axioms to Haag-Kastler axioms.
 This appears to be considerably harder since these axioms deal with operator algebras rather than local correlation functions, and some qualitatively new ideas seem to be required.